Mr-blues-bits/Arch-bits/README.md

-# Arch-bits work in progress. possible errors
+# Arch-bits work in progress.

-Script is not working properly with btrfs atm. works fine with ext3, ext4 file system.

-will add support for btrfs soon :)
+SUPPORT FOR BTRFS ADDED.
+19th August, 2023
 This script has no disk formating commands. use cfdisk to partition your hard disk.